etro-js/etro/README.md

 The blob could then be downloaded as a video file or displayed using a `<video>` element.

+See the [documentation](https://etrojs.dev/docs/category/layers) for a list of all built-in layers.

 ## Effects

 Effects can transform the output of a layer or movie: